-Meal prepping is exactly what it sounds like: You buy food for a set period—a few days, a week, or even a month—cook and prepare the food in advance of the coming days, store your meals in the fridge or freezer and voila!
+Meal prepping is exactly what it sounds like: You buy food for a set period—a few days, a week, or even a month—cook and prepare the food in advance, store them in the fridge or freezer and voila!
 You’ve planned ahead and there’s a higher chance of you sticking to your plan than falling off the rails.

 What are the benefits of meal prepping?

 If you never take time, how can you ever have it?
 By carving out a couple of hours on a Sunday to batch cook your meals for the next few days, you can be sure to save yourself a ton of grief and time when you come home from work or the box and find your next meal waiting for you in the fridge.
 Pop it in the microwave or oven, and you’re good to go.
 The last thing anyone wants to think about when they’re on their way home from a long day is having to make dinner.
 But when your meal is already prepped, it’s one less thing to worry about and makes eating clean that much more enjoyable.

 Dissuades you from eating crap

 When people are tired and hungry the thought of preparing and consuming a clean meal becomes less appealing to a pizza that takes 10 minutes cook in the oven and requires no work whatsoever.
 When a healthy meal is already staring back at you when you open the fridge, time isn’t a factor anymore, and that pizza can wait another week.